paulovn/artifact-manager/README.md

 A Python script to manage a repository of project artifacts, possibly versioned.
 Each repository contains a list of "branches"; each branch is defined by a list of artifacts (which may vary or repeat individually from branch to branch).
 Location info for each artifact in the project tree is preserved.

 It has been designed to play nicely with a project hosted in a PDIHub Git repository (i.e. it manages the files that cannot go into PDIHub since they are binary artifacts), but can also be used independently.

+Note also that the concept of "branch", while it maps well to Git branches, is not actually tied to them.
+A branch is actually no more than a name (a string) that refers to a set of objects (a list of artifacts), and can refer to anything in addition to an "actual" Git branch.

+An "artifact" in this context is a file in the project tree that matches the selection restrictions (basically file extension and file size).
+A hash is computed for each artifact, so that if a file content changes it will be detected as a new object event if its name and place remains the same (for the server they _are_ two different objects, and there is no relationship between them).
+Objects retain information about their name, path in the project tree and modification time.

 It accepts the following operations: